ErpNetDocs/dev/web-client/registered-panels.md

 Filter
 ```

-It is a side panel used to edit the repository filter.
+It is a side panel used to edit the navigator form's repository filter.
+Changes made
+through this panel change the list displayed by the main repository panel; the filter
+panel does not display the repository records itself.

-### Hierarchy panels
+### Hierarchy side panels

+A hierarchy side panel filters a navigator form based on the currently selected hierarchy node, which represents a reference value.

+For example, the `General.Products.Products` navigator can display a
+`Hierarchy.ProductGroup` hierarchy panel.
+It displays the ProductGroups hierarchy;
+selecting a product group filters the navigator to products assigned to that group.

 Hierarchy panels use the hierarchy reference name: